lambdaisland/facai/README.md

 Factories for fun and profit!
 Gongxi facai!

+We are working on the next iteration of this idea called [Harvest](https://github.com/lambdaisland/harvest).
+Rather than introducing some major breaking changes here, we are going to keep things stable here, while working on the new API under `lambdaisland.harvest`.

+New users should consider using Harvest once it has an official release out.
+Existing users can decide if they want to stick to Facai, or make the effort to switch.

+We will still accept bugfixes on this repo, but no new features, and we will no longer actively maintain the code here beyond shepherding incoming issues and PRs.

 ## Getting Started

 An example speaks a thousand words.
 How often have you looked at a function